-In this article, I’ll give you the names of some of the most liberal colleges in the United States.
-Furthermore, I’ll detail the traits of liberal colleges, explain possible advantages and disadvantages of liberal colleges, and advise you how to find liberal colleges that could be a good fit for you.
+In this article, we'll give you a list of the 70 most liberal colleges in the United States.
+Furthermore, we'll detail the traits of liberal colleges, explain possible advantages and disadvantages of attending liberal colleges, and advise you how to find liberal colleges that could be a good fit for you.

 Traits of the Most Liberal Colleges

-Liberal colleges are very politically left-wing.
-They're more accepting of different sexual orientations and gender identities, and students tend to favor liberal positions like ending the War on Drugs, outlawing private prisons, and raising the minimum wage.
+For the purposes of this article, we're defining "liberal colleges" as those that are very politically left-wing.
+They're more accepting of different sexual orientations and gender identities, and students tend to favor liberal positions like transitioning to universal healthcare, outlawing private prisons, and raising the minimum wage.

 The most liberal colleges tend to be private liberal arts colleges.
 Very liberal students are often drawn to small liberal arts colleges because these schools offer a more progressive education.
-For example, at Reed College, grades are recorded, but deemphasized and not distributed to students, and professors serve more as mediators in class discussions as opposed to being lecturers.
+For example, at Reed College, grades are recorded but are de-emphasized and not distributed to students.
+Additionally, professors serve more as mediators in class discussions as opposed to being lecturers.

 Possible Advantages of Going to a Liberal College

 If you're very liberal, then you'll probably be happier and more comfortable around like-minded people.
 You're more likely to make friends who share your political and social views.
-Your professors are also likely to be very liberal, and you'll be receiving an education that coincides with your values and beliefs.
+At colleges like those on our list, professors are also likely to be very liberal...which means you'll be receiving an education that aligns with your values and beliefs.

-Liberal colleges are known for being extremely tolerant and culturally sensitive.
-LGBT students and students from underrepresented backgrounds may feel more supported at liberal colleges.
-The college is more likely to offer support services and organizations for these students.
+Liberal colleges are often very tolerant of interpersonal differences and are more culturally sensitive.
+LGBTQ+ students and students from underrepresented backgrounds may feel more supported at liberal colleges, especially since the school is more likely to offer support services and organizations for these students.